User Tools

 Chat rooms on IRC are called **channels**, which are hosted on **servers**.
 One server will typically have many channels, and not everyone in one channel will be in the other channels on the same server.
 Before you can join a channel, you have to connect to a server first.
 Chat rooms on IRC are called **channels**, which are hosted on **servers**.
 One server will typically have many channels, and not everyone in one channel will be in the other channels on the same server.
 Before you can join a channel, you have to connect to a server first.

--There are many servers, but for the sake of this tutorial, we will use **Freenode** as an example, since that's where the AMI's channel is hosted.
-In most clients, you can do this with the ''/server'' command:+There are many servers, but for the sake of this tutorial, we will use **Hackint** as an example, since that's where the AMI's channel is hosted.
+-There are many servers, but for the sake of this tutorial, we will use **Freenode** as an example, since that's where the AMI'channel is hosted.
+In most clients, you can do this with the ''/server'' command:+There are many servers, none of who want demo traffic from this article, so for the sake of this article we will be joining the nonexistent **#test** channel on **irc.server.org**.
 In most clients, you can do this with the ''/server'' command:

-Once you are connected, you can type ''/join #ami'' to join our channel.
-Once you are connected, you can type ''/join #ami'' to join our channel.
+-Once you are connected, you can type ''/join #ami'' to join our channel.+Once you are connected, you can type ''/join #test'' to join the channel.

 ==== Managing Your "Account" ==== ==== Managing Your "Account" ====